Souravgoswami/linux_stat/README.md

 Issues regarding running LinuxStat on termux are also welcomed.

 ---

+## Cloning this Repo
+Users of this gem are requested to follow the above installation step to install this gem.

+This repo is only for development purpose.
+It has C extensions that could do worst to your stable app.
+Cloning, compiling code from this repo for a production app may seg fault and crash the whole app directly.

+Gems on Rubygems are released after various tests.

+So just install the gem, don't clone this repo just because the version is bumped here with new features, and the gem is not out on Rubygems.org.

 ## Development
 After checking out the repo, compile and install this gem onto your local machine with `bundle exec rake install`